wolfricoz/ageverifier/docs/config.md

 * lobbymessage
 * reminder

-## `/config searchcommands action:(add/remove) name:(name)`

-after entering the config searchcommands command you will be prompted with a modal to input the warning you wish to have displayed by your search warning.
-The name is the name of the warning, for example: `?config searchcommands action:add name:warning1` will set the warning to warning1.

-## `/config welcometoggle action:(enabled/disabled)`
+## `/config toggle key:option action:(enable/disable)`

+Options:

-This command will enable or disable the welcome message.
+* welcome: This command will enable or disable the welcome message.
+* automatic: This command will enable or disable the automatic age verification.

 ## `/config channels key:option action:(set/remove) value:(channel)`